-Your routine could be a warm bath, a bedtime story and then a short snuggle before turning out the lights and leaving the room.
-You should also schedule in when you’ll come in to check on your toddler so they aren’t calling out for you repeatedly instead of going to sleep.
+Your routine could be a warm bath, a bedtime story, and then a short snuggle before turning out the lights and leaving the room.
+You should also schedule when you’ll come in to check on your toddler, so they aren’t calling out for you repeatedly instead of going to sleep.

 Use a White Noise Machine

 The term sleeping like a baby is misleading.
 After all, babies and toddlers don’t always sleep all night, and some of them wake often.
 If noises from outside are keeping your toddler awake, put a white noise machine in the bedroom.

 This will provide a soothing backdrop that will help lull them to sleep, while also masking outside sounds that could be waking them up over and over again.

 Avoid Food and Drink

 You don’t want your little one to go to sleep hungry or thirsty, but food and drink too close to bedtime can make it hard for them to fall asleep.